 Oral cancer occurs when abnormal cells inside mouth salivary glands, tonsils, and many other areas.
 Most common on the lower lip.
 A visual and physical examination or screening of the oral cavity and connected tissues can reassure detection, and early treatment can help.
 Patients may choose to visit the dentist and during their regular visit, request the dentist for an oral screening as a precautionary measure.

-At Implants Pro Center™, we take extreme care for your overall well being and leave no stone unturned in order to provide the best healthcare possible.
+At Implants Pro Center™, San Francisco, we take extreme care for your overall well being and leave no stone unturned in order to provide the best healthcare possible.
 We also accept all major dental and medical PPO insurances, thereby reducing your worry about the cost of dental implant treatment or any oral surgeries.
 We also have a tremendously experienced and caring staff who will provide life-long care, maintenance, and support.
 Implants Pro Center™ is also equipped with all the modern technologies like VELscope Vx for OCS, CT-Scan, Intravenous Sedation, Platelet Rich Fibrin, etc. in order to provide nothing less than the best of services.
 You will be completely at ease for any of your oral screening procedures.
 Feel free to get in touch with us to schedule your free consultation.